Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 ## Time Series Insights Model Settings

-Use [ModelSettings](https://github.com/Azure/azure-sdk-for-net/blob/82c7aff5ef867f7a3d77f5ac43a0b1c5576996e6/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs#L32) in the `TimeSeriesInsightsClient` to learn more about the environment model settings, such as name, default type ID, and the properties that define the Time Series ID during environment creation.
+Use `ModelSettings` in [TimeSeriesInsightsClient](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs) to learn more about the environment model settings, such as name, default type ID, and the properties that define the Time Series ID during environment creation.

 ```C# Snippet:TimeSeriesInsightsSampleGetModelSettings
 Response<TimeSeriesModelSettings> getModelSettingsResponse = await client.ModelSettings.GetAsync();